-Is $L(K_4)$ a graph you recognize?
+The line graph $L(K_4)$ is a familiar graph.
+Do you recognize it?
+(Hint: Figure 1.2.5.)
 Exercise LG.2.
 What is the line graph of K_5 ?
-What is $L(K_5)$?
+What is $\overline{L(K_5)}$?
 Do you recognize it?
 Exercise LG.3.
 Find $L(K{1,n})$.
+Do you recognize it? (!)
 The line graph carries a lot of information about G. For instance, any time there are vertex and edge versions of some property, the edge version in G could be the same-or nearly the same-as the vertex version in L(G).
 Two examples are vertex coloring versus edge coloring, or Hamilton cycles versus Eulerian circuits.